WilliamParks/pico21-v8/README.md

 ## TODO List
 - Easy build process (maybe model after v8builder in Fuzzilli)?
 Provide everything to the players
 - Basic unintended soltuion prevention (have problems served over the network to avoid CLI flag weirdness, etc)
+    - Need to remove load, import.
+What else??
 - Integrate into the pico platform
     - Witty challenge names, descriptions, and flags!
 - Ensure problems are updated to recent v8 version close to the competition, to prevent public N-days from being repurposed